ambuda-org/ambuda/docs/installation.rst

 .. note::

-    Generally, our seed scripts cache any downloaded data in a cache directory at `data/download-cache`.
+    Our seed scripts might cache downloaded data in a cache directory at `data/download-cache`.
 We define this cache so that you can quickly rebuild the database if you need to install from scratch.

 Service dependencies